FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: How should a supplier determine whether a person is a SQEP, and what evidence should be kept?

-A: The supplier should determine if a person meets the SQEP requirements of the relevant rule.
+A:The supplier should determine if a person meets the suitably qualified and experienced person (SQEP) requirements of the relevant rule.
 The supplier should keep a record of the advice given by a SQEP and their qualifications and experience.
-There is no approval/verification process from the Authority, but we may ask for details on how a supplier determined whether a person is suitably qualified and experienced.
+The Authority provides no approval/verification process around this but we may ask for details on how a supplier determined whether a person is suitably qualified and experienced.

 Q: Does a SQEP need to be external or independent, or can they be internal staff?